MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-Housing-Federal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-G-Plumbing-Systems/section-3280.611.md

 (v) Listed rectangular tubing may be used for vent piping only providing it has an open cross section at least equal to the circular vent pipe required.
 Listed transition fittings shall be used.

-(c) *Size of vent piping* - (1) *Main vent.* The drain piping for each toilet shall be vented by a 11/2 inch minimum diameter vent or rectangular vent of venting cross section equivalent to or greater than the venting cross section of a 11/2 inch diameter vent, connected to the toilet drain by one of the following methods:
+(c) *Size of vent piping*—(1) *Main vent.* The drain piping for each toilet shall be vented by a 11/2 inch minimum diameter vent or rectangular vent of venting cross section equivalent to or greater than the venting cross section of a 11/2 inch diameter vent, connected to the toilet drain by one of the following methods:

-(i) A 11/2 inch diameter (min.) individual vent pipe or equivalent directly connected to the toilet drain within the distance allowed in § 3280.611(c)(5), for 3-inch trap arms undiminished in size through the roof,
+(i) A 11/2 inch diameter (min.) individual vent pipe or equivalent directly connected to the toilet drain within the distance allowed in § 3280.611(c)(5), for 3-inch trap arms undiminished in size through the roof;

-(ii) A 11/2 inch diameter (min.) continuous vent or equivalent, indirectly connected to the toilet drain piping within the distance allowed in § 3280.611(c)(5) for 3 inch trap arms through a 2-inch wet vented drain that carries the waste of not more than one fixture, or,
+(ii) A 11/2-inch diameter (min.) continuous vent or equivalent, indirectly connected to the toilet drain piping within the distance allowed in paragraph (c)(5) of this section for 3 inch trap arms through a 2-inch wet vented drain that carries the waste of not more than one fixture.
+Sections of the wet vented drain that are 3 inches in diameter are permitted to carry the waste of an unlimited number of fixtures; or

 (iii) Two or more vented drains when at least one is wet-vented, or 2-inch diameter (minimum), and each drain is separately connected to the toilet drain.
 At least one of the drains shall connect within the distance allowed in § 3280.611(c)(5) for 3-inch trap arms.